Where to Discuss?

 "A1").String = "Hello World!"

-Then manage, the content of directory, as a feed in the loop.
+Next, manage the content of the directory as input to the loop.

 # Get a list of CSV files in the input directory